ortk95/planetmapper/joss/paper.md

 `PlanetMapper` is actively used in the processing and  analysis of observations in JWST Giant Planets programmes [@King2023], and has been used to help create data visualisations and figures.
 It can be applied to a wide range of datasets, including those from ground and space based telescopes, spacecraft missions and amateur observations.
 The ability to generate generalised data and plots, such as \autoref{fig:wireframe}, means that `PlanetMapper` can also be useful for more general research purposes, even if the user is not specifically working with astronomical images.

 `PlanetMapper` is tested with both unit and integration tests which run automatically using GitHub's continuous integration service.
-The package is well documented, with all public methods and functions containing detailed docstrings, and documentation automatically built at [planetmapper.readthedocs.io](https://planetmapper.readthedocs.io). `PlanetMapper` is distributed on PyPi and the code is licensed under the MIT license.
+The package is well documented, with all public methods and functions containing detailed docstrings, and documentation automatically built at [planetmapper.readthedocs.io](https://planetmapper.readthedocs.io). `PlanetMapper` is distributed on PyPI and the code is licensed under the MIT license.

 # Figures